Finding your body-fat percentage is an imprecise endeavor.

 Sure thing.
 I didn’t include it because the majority of the site’s readers are men.
 Here are the full, imperial calculations for both men and women:

 Yes, you may be right.
 It’ll work well for the majority of people, but you could be the exception to the rule.
 If this can be used to get close to what is correct, then that will do, because it’s as good as or better than whatever else most people have available.

 If you believe that you have a better measurement from elsewhere then by all means, please use that.
-Remember, this is not being suggested a means of tracking your progress but just a start point for which to base calculations, which will need to be adjusted based on real world progress anyway.
+Remember, this is not being suggested a means of tracking your progress but just a start point from which to base calculations, which will need to be adjusted based on real-world progress anyway.

 Now, the comment section is going to develop a natural selection bias towards people complaining about this calculation being wrong because people rarely write to say that something worked out right, and no-one ever complains if they are told they are leaner than they thought.
 So, before writing to tell me that, here are some reasons for inaccuracies that may be worth considering:

 If you’d like to read the full US MoD paper on the way the formulas were developed so you can make your own decision, you can get that here.

 How do you gauge body-fat percentage when setting things up for clients?